-With this in mind, and if it is not already clear from the presentation, there are at least six points which have hopefully been made.
+With this in mind, and if it is not already clear from the presentation, there are at least seven points which have hopefully been made and which may potentially improve your interactions with Māori.

-The first is that the Treaty of 1840 was a response to the contemporary issues of the day and was a necessary mechanism in the face of significant and inevitable change.
+The first is that the Treaty of 1840 was a contemporary response to the issues of the day and was a necessary mechanism in the face of significant and inevitable change.